-Talk to most people about Ghana and they’re likely to ask ‘Where’s that?’
-Ghana is pretty much right at the center of the world, being both incredibly close to the equator and on the line representing 0° longitude.
+Talk to people about Ghana and they might ask: “Where’s that?”
+Ghana is pretty much right at the centre of the world, being both close to the equator and on the Greenwich Meridian, which represents 0° longitude.

-Ghana is one of a handful of countries vying for the title of ‘closest to the equator’, so you aren’t likely to find a climate more tropical than this.
-As such, Ghana doesn’t have four seasons, but rather two, one wet and one dry.
+Ghana is one of a handful of countries vying for the title of “closest to the equator”, so you aren’t likely to find many climates as tropical as this.
+In fact, Ghana doesn’t have four seasons, but rather two: one wet and one dry.

-It’s also pretty hot, reaching about 30°C or 86°F on most days.
+It can also get pretty hot, reaching about 30°C, or 86°F, on most days.
 The country is about equal parts sandy desert, shrubby savannah, and lush rainforest.
-The area along the coast is dry, but the ubiquitous heat is tempered by cool breezes blowing in from the Atlantic Ocean.
+The area along the coast is dry, but the heat is tempered by the cool breezes blowing in off of the Atlantic Ocean.

-Just above the coast, the massive man-made lake Volta and it’s beautifully green embankments stretch out along the eastern side of Ghana.
+Just above the coast is the large man-made Lake Volta.
+Its green embankments stretch out along the eastern side of Ghana.
 In the middle of the country sits the Ashanti plateau, a series of rolling hills overgrown with tropical forests.

 Go further north and the area becomes drier and turns into arid grasslands.
-Popular national parks include Kakum National Park, in the south, which boasts a canopy-level walkway through its jungle treetops, as well as Mole National Park, where huge herds of elephants roam the wide open spaces.
+Popular national parks in this area include Kakum National Park in the south – which boasts a canopy-level walkway through its jungle treetops – as well as Mole National Park, where herds of elephants roam the wide-open spaces.

 3) What is the capital of Ghana?

 Ghana’s port city of Accra is the commercial hub of the country.
-It is also Ghana’s most populous city and the seat of its government.
+It is also Ghana’s most populated city and the seat of its government.

 The country’s oldest university, The University of Ghana, is located in the suburb of Legon.
-Some points of interest in Accra for those on holiday in Ghana include its pure white sandy beaches, well-loved by surfers, bustling street markets – where you can shop for handicrafts – and the National Museum of Ghana, which is the perfect place to explore Ghana’s rich cultural history through ancient artifacts.
+Some points of interest in Accra for those on holiday in Ghana include its white sandy beaches – well-loved by surfers – street markets – where you can shop for handicrafts – and the National Museum of Ghana, which is the perfect place to explore Ghana’s rich cultural history through its artefacts.

-International visitors flying into Accra will stop off at Kotoka International Airport on their way to Accra.
-It’s also easy to travel to some of Ghana’s other important cities – like Kumasi in the forested Ashanti region, and Tamale, in the northern region.
-Both have international terminals.
+When travelling to Ghana, international visitors will stop off at Kotoka International Airport on their way to Accra.
+It’s also easy to travel to some of Ghana’s other important cities – like Kumasi in the forested Ashanti region, and Tamale in the northern region.
+Both of these destinations have international terminals.

 4) What is Ghana’s history?

 Ghana’s history includes myriad tales that come together to explain how the country has gotten to where it is today.
-The area now known as Ghana has been conquered by many African kingdoms and European nations over the past 2,000 years.
+The area now known as Ghana has seen battles with many African countries, and was colonised by European nations over the last 2,000 years.

-Toward the beginning of the medieval times, the empire was driven toward the coast by the rising Mali Empire.
+Towards the beginning of the medieval times, the empire was driven towards the coast by the rising Mali Empire.
 Later, during the Renaissance period, this clan of tribes – known as the Akan people – formed the Ashanti Empire, with their main seat being in the central woodlands of Kumasi.
-They became powerful and wealthy due to trading in gold and were pioneers in making contact with the Europeans.

-In the early 20th century the British claimed the area as part of their commonwealth, naming it the “Gold Coast”.
-During this time the country grew into a prosperous nation through the production of non-endemic crops like cocoa and coffee, and through the establishment of many schools.
+In the early 20th century the British colonised the area as part of their commonwealth, naming it the “Gold Coast”.
+During this time, Ghanaians began trading on a global scale and grew their economy through the production of cocoa and coffee.

 5) When did Ghana gain independence?

 In 1957, Ghana became the first self-governing country on the African continent under president Kwame Nkrumah.
 Their new flag incorporated the Pan-African – an ideology of political unity between all who live in Africa – colours of red, yellow, green and black.
 Many other African countries followed suit.

-Their coat of arms was created to proudly display the black star, a symbol of Ghana’s emancipation.
-The national currency was changed from Pounds to Cedis.
+Their coat of arms was created to proudly display the black star – a symbol of Ghana’s emancipation – and the national currency was changed from Pounds to Cedis.
 Today Ghana’s president is Nana Akufo-Addo and the country continues to be a strong force in the economy and development of Africa.
 Ghana is also an affordable location to visit since a dollar will get you 5.79 Cedis, and the cost of living is one-fifth of what it is in North America.

 6) What is the main language of Ghana?

 Ghanaian languages were kept alive mainly through oral tradition.
 However, one group of Ghanaians – the Akan people – used a form of symbolic depiction known as Adinkra.
-Adinkra was used on everything from fabrics, jewelry, and pottery, to walls, architectural elements and on the weights used in trading gold.
-Personal and home accessories, as well as clothing, incorporating these symbols, can be purchased from Ghana’s many artisans.
+Adinkra was used on everything from fabrics, jewellery, and pottery, to walls, architectural elements, and on the weights used in trading gold.
+Personal and home accessories, as well as clothing incorporating these symbols, can be purchased from Ghana’s many artisans.

 Modern Ghanaians communicate across linguistic barriers using English as a unifier.
-About half of the country speaks English, and it is one of the nations official languages.
-In fact, Ghana’s National Anthem is sung in English.
+About half of the country speaks English, and it is one of the nation’s official languages.
+In fact, even Ghana’s National Anthem is sung in English.

 7) What religion do most people in Ghana ascribe to?

-Today most Ghanaians self-identify as Christians.
-However, the native religion of the influential Ashanti Empire was a form of pantheism known as Akom, a Twi word meaning “to be hungry”.
-Many of the traditions of Akom are still very much alive today and are combined with Christian traditions.
+Today most Ghanaians identify as Christian.
+However, the native religion of the influential Ashanti Empire was a form of polytheism – known as Akom, a Twi word meaning “to be hungry”.
+Many of the traditions of Akom are still a big part of Ghanaian culture and are combined with Christian traditions.

-The Akom cosmology centers around a creator god, most widely recognized by the name Nyame – who makes his home in the sky – and his wife, Asase Yaa, the earth.
+The Akom cosmology centres around a creator god, most widely recognised by the name Nyame – who makes his home in the sky – and his wife, Asase Yaa, the Earth.
 Their wishes are carried out by spirit beings.

-Relatives who have passed over are also part of this nonphysical realm.
-A favorite spirit of traditional Ghanaian storytellers is Anansi, a swindling spider, represented in Neil Gaiman’s novel, American Gods, which was recently made into a TV series.
+Relatives who have passed over are also considered to be part of this non-physical realm.
+A favourite spirit of traditional Ghanaian storytellers is Anansi, a deceptive spider, represented in Neil Gaiman’s novel, American Gods, which was recently made into a TV series.

 8) Is Ghana’s culture matriarchal?

-One of the most predominant cultures in Southern Ghana, that of the Akan people, distribute riches and titles to the next generation based on the matrilineal line.
+One of the most predominant cultures in southern Ghana, that of the Akan people, practises a system of inheritance based on the matriarchal lineage.
 However, men still hold the main positions of power in this society.

-So while, for example, both the king and his sister will inherit their royal status and wealth from their mother, it is the king who will sit on the throne.
-However, it is not the king’s son who will be given the throne, but the king’s sister’s son.
+So, for example, while both the king and his sister will inherit their royal status and wealth from their mother, it is the king who will sit on the throne.
+But, it is not the king’s son who will be given the throne, but the king’s sister’s son.

-Street food is a beloved Ghanaian custom, so be sure to buy a few takeaway meals in the market, if you ever visit.
+Street food is also a big part of Ghanaian culture, so be sure to buy a few takeaway meals in the market when you visit.

-The Ashanti Empire was incredibly influential in shaping the culture of modern Ghana and fashion is no exception.
+The Ashanti Empire was influential in shaping the culture of modern Ghana, and fashion is no exception.
 Kente cloth, the fabric worn by Ashanti royalty, is still a point of national pride.

 Folklore tells of two boys exploring the jungle, being taught by Anansi, the spider spirit, how to weave the sacred fabric made from cotton and silk.
-It is created using a style of basket weaving to create the distinctive blocks of brightly colored stripes.
-Each color has a unique meaning and was customarily woven to deliver specific powers to a certain person or for a specific occasion.
+But this traditional cloth is actually made using a style of basket weaving that creates the distinctive blocks of brightly coloured stripes.
+Each colour has a unique meaning and was customarily woven to deliver specific powers to a certain person or for a specific occasion.
 Today, you can buy kente cloth in just about any market throughout Ghana.

 11) How are children in Ghana named?

-The first names of children of Akan tribes like the Fante and Ashanti are based on the day of the week on which they were born.
-The day on which you are born, and therefore your name, is said to influence aspects such as your spiritual and professional path, and your personality.
+The first names of children of Akan tribes – like the Fante and Ashanti – are based on the day of the week on which they were born.
+It is said that your name influences aspects such as your spiritual and professional path, and your personality.

 12) Why are Ghanaian coffins so unique?

-If you’re ever in Accra, you’re likely to spot a huge fish or airplane sculpture traveling down a side street on the shoulders of several gentlemen.
+If you’re ever in Accra, you’re likely to spot a huge fish or aeroplane sculpture travelling down a side street on the shoulders of several gentlemen.
 You might be surprised to learn that these detailed wooden carvings are not only artworks, they are also coffins.

 The custom of creating elaborate coffins for persons of prominence originates from the Ga people’s belief that life carries on after death.
 The theme for the coffin is usually based on the person’s vocation, and the goal is to make a good impression once the deceased gets to the other side.

 If you are lucky enough to spot one, take note of the workmanship.
 A lot of care goes into making these coffins, and they can take more than a month to complete.

 13) What type of music originated in Ghana?

-Customarily, music had a social function in ancient Ghanian society.
-Drumming was used as a form of communication and stories told using music helped to convey the history of the people.
+Customarily, music had a social function in Ghanian society.
+Drumming was used as a form of communication, and stories told using music helped to convey the history of Ghanaian people.

-A praise singer, or griot, would have the role of writing and conveying the accomplishments of kings.
-String and wind instruments were also commonly used by Ghanain people in the north while in the south drumming was the main way to make music.
+Similarly, a praise singer, or griot, would have the role of documenting and conveying the accomplishments of kings.
+String and wind instruments were also commonly used by Ghanain people in the north, while in the south drumming was the main way to make music.

 14) How did the Ghanaian movie industry develop?

-What many foreigners note is that the spirit world has a very physical presence in these films.
-The largest media capital in Africa, Nigeria’s Nollywood, has even taken an interest in Ghana’s film-makers and actors, setting up several recent partnerships.
+Ghanaian films have become so successful that the largest media capital in Africa, Nigeria’s Nollywood, has even taken an interest in Ghana’s film-makers and actors, setting up several recent partnerships.